EcsRx/ecsrx/README.md

 The examples folder shows examples on how to create your own application implementations, but hopefully once things have been ironed out in the whole Rx world this area will improve more as we start to add another layer which will let you just drop in and go (like the unity version).

-If you want to know more about this drop into the gitter chat and we can discuss more.
+If you want to know more about this drop into the discord chat and we can discuss more.

 ## Docs